-The District's overall financial position remains stable with sufficient reserves and financing sources available to fund both the operating and non-operating activities of the District.
-In Fiscal Year 2014-15 water operating revenue exceeded water operating expense by approximately 6.03%, sewer operating expense exceeded sewer operating revenue by approximately 4.17%.
-The District expected the sewer department to operate in surplus in 2014-2015, however, due to sewer asset additions and lower than expected sewer revenue the sewer continued to operate in a deficit position.
-The water department continues to operate with a small surplus.
-The District will implement the final rate increase in fiscal 2015-2016 and expect the sewer department to operate without a deficit.
+The Districts overall financial position remains stable with sufficient reserves and financing sources available to fund both the operating and non-operating activities of the District.
+In Fiscal Year 2015-16 water operating revenue exceeded water operating expense by approximately 2.59%, sewer operating expense exceeded sewer operating revenue by approximately 5.04%.
+The District expected the sewer department to operate in surplus in 2015-2016, however, due to sewer asset additions, sewer repairs and maintenance and higher than expected utility costs the sewer department operated in a deficit.
+The water department continued to operate with a surplus.
+The District staff proposed and the District Board of Directors approved water and sewer rate increases for fiscal 2016-2017.